molepi/Molecular-Data-Science/RIntro_practical/R_Intro_Practical_1.md

 browse through your plot history with the `Forward` and `Back` buttons.

 The `tidyverse` package is a collection of popular R packages that can be installed together.
-It contains packages like `ggplot2`, meantioned in the lecture, for creating graphics, and `dplyr`, which we will use today for data manipulation.
+It contains packages like `ggplot2`, mentioned in the lecture, for creating graphics, and `dplyr`, which we will use today for data manipulation.

 A list of currently installed packages is shown in the **Packages** tab.
 The functions contained within these can be loaded into R with the